The King is Ed

 And boy, oh boy did it ever …

 Eddie Van Halen.
-A Dutch immigrant to LA became the last guitar player to inspire a generation to pick up a guitar and rip.
+The mixed-race Dutch immigrant to LA who became the last guitar player to inspire a generation to pick up a guitar and rip.

 Think about that.